 Mental Balance and Wellbeing

 What is TRE?
-TRE is polyvagal-informed approach that teaches you simple exercises that you can use to evoke your body's own healing potential through a natural neurogenic tremoring process.
-These spontaneous movements that your body creates under your control can be generated through accessing the reflex system that is part of our body's autonomic nervous system.
-By interacting in this way, we together can access a type of movement experience that helps you rebalance and calm the body in a significantly different way than other cognitively directed techniques that focus on controlling or directing body movement and behavior.
+TRE evokes your body's own healing potential through a natural tremoring process.
+TRE is also a Polyvagal supported technique that encourages exploration of the different parts of your nervous system and works with your body's stress response.
+Spontaneous movements that your body creates under your control can be generated through your body's reflex system and autonomic nervous system.
+You can access a type of movement experience that rebalances and calms the body differently than other cognitively-directed techniques, which focus on directing body movement and behavior.

-While most of us have been told that shaking and tremoring are signs of stress, fear, nervousness, weakness or symptoms of something wrong, anxiety, panic, or PTSD, this natural recovery reflex can also be used as a solution.
-This autoregulatory and self-care process exists in all mammals and humans and is a intuitive processes (amongst several others) that can help assist the body to release the unconscious neuromuscular and fascial tension associated with stress and trauma and that can also help with rebalancing of the autonomic nervous system and homeostasis.
+Most of us have been told that shaking and tremoring are signs of stress, fear, and anxiety, but this natural recovery reflex can be used for recovery.
+The process exists in all humans and other mammals.
+It is an intuitive processes and releases unconscious neuromuscular and fascial tension associated with stress and trauma and helps rebalance the autonomic nervous system.

-Why TRE Works: Where other forms of cognitive based therapies involve discussion and revisiting of ones past history, TRE does not, and instead offers a alternative approach that allows discharging of energy and held muscular tension in the body through movement without the need for reexperiencing past experience or traumas.
-Where challenging histories exist or where talk therapy or mindfulness training has been shown to be ineffective, TRE can offer you a different approach through the body.
-By safely and effectively interacting with your body's tremors and spontaneous movement system, with your provider you learn to follow and let your body guide you through unique movements your body intuitively knows that can help you feel better and more embodied while at the same time staying in control.
-This can make using TRE a wonderful complementary tool that allows individuals to begin a new relationship with their body and experiences through movement.
+Why TRE Works: Where other forms of cognitive based therapies involve discussion and revisiting of one's traumatic history, TRE offers an approach that allows for discharging of energy and muscular tension through movement, without the need for re-experiencing past experience or traumas.
+You will learn to let your body guide you through unique movements that your body intuitively knows will help you be more present and more connected, while at the same time staying in control.
+This can make TRE a wonderful complementary tool for traditional therapies.

-You can learn TRE in as little as 5-10 minutes or it can be slowly be introduced over several sessions.
-Many often when first learning TRE are able to immediately use it as a self-care tool with minimal supervision.
-It requires no thinking and minimal physical effort which makes it a good tool for individuals where there is chronic fatigue or general movement and exercise is challenging.
-The spontaneous movements used often help create a overall calming effect on the body and mind that helps identify and address muscular and fascial tension that can interrupt recovery and sleep.
-TRE also helps improve creativity and performance under pressure due to it's accessibility to "flow states" and helps overall with self-regulation and stress management.
+You can learn TRE in as little as 5-10 minutes or be slowly introduced over several sessions.
+It requires minimal thinking or physical effort, which makes it a good tool for individuals where there is chronic fatigue or physical movement is challenging.
+The calming effect of TRE may also help with sleep, or with creativity and performance under pressure, due to it's access to "flow states."

 What Are People Experiencing and What Are The Benefits of TRE?

-Clearer Mind States for creativity and peak performance through releasing of subconscious muscular tension
+Clearer Mind States through releasing of subconscious muscular tension

 Rebalancing of the Nervous System below level of conscious awareness